scariess/Cybersecurity-notes/README.md

 # Cybersecurity-notes

-learning journey before uni stars :3, idk how github works so exposing myself with it until I get use to it 𝜗ৎ
+learning journey before uni starts :3, idk how github works so exposing myself with it until I get use to it 𝜗ৎ

 ## Platforms
 - TryHackMe